sonianb/Application-Website/README.md

 ## Website Requirements
 One of the requirements to apply for the programme is to build an application website that:

-* Tells FAC about yourself
+* tells FAC about yourself,
-* Tells why you are applying for the programme
+* tells why you are applying for the programme,
-* Demonstrates your capabilities in HTML, CSS, and JavaScript (no external libraries).
+* demonstrates your capabilities in HTML, CSS, and JavaScript (no external libraries).

 It must also have at least one example of each of these: